stevarino/keepass-compare/README.md

  - Detects when names, passwords, and other properties are changed.
  - Can compare by UUID (more reliable) or path (more flexible).

+## Security Notes

+It is important to remember that this program makes no attempt to protect in-memory contents.
+Do not use this program on an untrusted system or if you worry a forensic examination is possible.

+For best security, do not use the password console flags docuemnted below.
+Instead provide the password when prompted.
+This prevents two critical vulnerabilities:

+ - the password is not stored within your console history and other logs
+ - the password is not visible on the screen at any point

+The -p flags are intended for testing and batch file processing.

 ## Installation

 It's recommended to build this using a virtual environment.
 The instructions for this are typically specific to your platform and desired python version, so I would recommend checking with Google on how to accomplish this.